You’re ready to purchase your first home. You have a steady job, some savings for a down payment, but you aren’t sure what to do next.

 - information about debt that you currently owe

 Once your lender has run some initial calculations, you will have a much better idea of the price point to focus your home search.

-This is also a great time to begin to discuss various mortgage loan programs that would work well for your situation and how much savings you will need for a down payment based on the financing options available to you.
+This is also a great time to begin to discuss various mortgage loan programs that would work well for your situation, such as a first time home buyers mortgage, and how much savings you will need for a down payment based on the financing options available to you.